saucelabs/sauce-docs/docs/error-reporting/web-console/debug.md

 This pane is present for the Backtrace snapshot format used on UNIX and UNIX-like systems.
 It contains the values of any global variables that have been serialized.

 ### Variable Context
 This pane is present for the Backtrace snapshot format used on UNIX and UNIX-like systems.
-It contains auxiliary information about a variable including type information, memory allocator state (size of allocation a variable points to, whether it is active or freed and much more).
+It contains auxiliary information about a variable such as the type and memory allocator state (size of allocation the variable points to and whether it is active or freed).

 ### Variables
 This pane is present for the Backtrace snapshot format used on UNIX and UNIX-like systems.
 Variables with a red box are currently freed.
 Variables with a green box are currently allocated.
-Variables with a red circle have warnings attached to them, click on the variable to expand it and see any potential warnings.
+Variables with a red circle have warnings attached to them.
+Click on the variable to expand it and see any potential warnings.

 ### Warnings
 This pane is present for the Backtrace snapshot format used on UNIX and UNIX-like systems.
-Use the prev and next button to browse warnings.
-Press the Select button to jump to a warning.
-Alternatively, check the Autoselect variable button to automatically jump to a variable that has a warning attached to it.
-Warnings include things like invalid memory allocator state, automated detection of variables accessed when the crash occurred and more.
+Warnings may include invalid memory allocator state, automated detection of variables accessed when the crash occurred, and more.